-Many retail chains, insurance companies, dealerships send you promotional messages if you ever buy anything from them or contact them.
+Many retail chains, insurance companies, and dealerships send you promotional messages if you ever buy anything from them or contact them.
 Most of these texts are irrelevant and annoying.
-If the text message or their website has instructions on how to unsubscribe, follow that.
+If the text message or their website has instructions on how to unsubscribe, follow them.
 Usually, it asks you to reply “STOP”.
-You may also contact their customer support via email, call, app, or even Twitter to remove you from promotional messages.
+You can also contact their customer support via email, call, app, or even Twitter to remove you from promotional messages.

-To hide alerts for certain chats, open the Messages app, and swipe right to left on a contact name or number.
-Next, tap on Hide Alerts (or, silent bell icon in iOS 14).
-Now, you won’t get any notification if this number texts you.
+To hide alerts for certain chats, open the Messages app and swipe right to left on a contact name or number.
+Next, tap Hide Alerts (or, silent bell icon in iOS 14).
+Now you won’t get any notification if this number texts you.

-Many sites advise you to use third-party spam-blocking applications.
+Many sites advise using third-party spam-blocking applications.
 However, it permits these apps to read all your incoming texts.
-This includes OTP, bank alerts, and pretty much everything.
-So, I would not recommend that you follow this.
-However, if your carrier has an SMS filtering app (like Verizon’s Call Filter Plus, or Scam Shield by T-Mobile), you may try it after researching and learning more about them.
+This includes OTP, bank alerts, and pretty much everything else.
+So, I wouldn’t recommend following this advice.
+However, if your carrier has a reputable SMS filtering app (like Verizon’s Call Filter Plus, or Scam Shield by T-Mobile), you could try it after researching and learning more about them.

-This is how you can successfully address the spam text message issue.
-There is no one hundred percent solution to block all unwanted texts.
-However, by being a bit observant, you can decrease the number of irrelevant messages.
+I hope one of these solutions helped you block text messages on iPhone.
+There is no surefire solution to block all unwanted texts.
+However, by being a bit observant, you can decrease the number of irrelevant messages significantly.

-For example, do not enter up your phone number on every site that asks for it.
+For example, don’t offer up your phone number on every site that asks for it.
 Instead, try to sign up using email.
 Ask the cashier at the billing counter not to enroll your number for promotional messages.
-Little precautions like these work great.
+Little precautions like these go a long way.